spinnaker/spinnaker.github.io/guides/user/pipeline/triggers-with-artifactsrewrite/gcs/index.md

 * [`gcloud`](https://cloud.google.com/sdk/gcloud/).
 Make sure to run `gcloud auth login` if you have installed `gcloud` for the first time.

-* [A running Spinnaker instance](/setup/install).
+* [A running Spinnaker instance](/setup/install/).
 This guide shows you how to configure an existing one to accept GCS messages, and download the files referenced by the messages in your pipelines.

 * The `artifactsRewrite` feature flag enabled in Spinnaker.
 In `~/.hal/$DEPLOYMENT/profiles/settings-local.js` (where `$DEPLOYMENT` is typically `default`), add the line `window.spinnakerSettings.feature.artifactsRewrite = true;`.

 At this point, we will configure Pub/Sub, and a GCS artifact account.
-The intent is that the Pub/Sub messages will be received by Spinnaker whenever a file is uploaded or changed, and the artifact account will allow you to download these where necessary.
+The Pub/Sub messages will be received by Spinnaker whenever a file is uploaded or changed, and the artifact account will allow you to download these where necessary.

 ## 1. Configure Google Pub/Sub for GCS